Commutativity of operator algebras

-\begin{theorem} A real (resp.\ complex) operator space $X$ is symmetric if and only if $X$ is linearly completely isometrically isomorphic to a real (resp.\ complex) space of operators on a complex Hilbert space whose matrix (representation) with respect to some fixed orthonormal basis is symmetric.
+\begin{theorem} A real (resp.\ complex) operator space $X$ is symmetric if and only if $X$ is linearly completely isometrically isomorphic to a real (resp.\ complex) space of operators on a complex Hilbert space whose matrix (representation) with respect to some fixed orthonormal basis is symmetric (that is the matrices are symmetric in the undergraduate sense).
 Equivalently, if and only if there exists a conjugation $c$ on a complex Hilbert space $H$ on which $X$ may be real (resp.\ complex) completely isometrically represented such that $c x c = x^*$ for all $x \in X$ (here we are identifying $X$ with its image in $B(H)$). \end{theorem}

 \begin{proof} If $X$ is a symmetric operator space then $X$ is a symmetric commutative operator algebra with the zero product.
-By the corrected \cite[Corollary 2.5]{BWinv} above, or by Corollary \ref{comm} below, $X$ is completely isometrically isomorphic to a space of symmetric matrices with the zero product, and there exists a conjugation $c$ with the stated properties.
+By the corrected statement of \cite[Corollary 2.5]{BWinv} above, or by Corollary \ref{comm} below, $X$ is completely isometrically isomorphic to a space of symmetric matrices with the zero product, and there exists a conjugation $c$ with the stated properties.
 Conversely if $c$ is a conjugation as above then